 “The Other Education began in the hearts and thoughts of our communities, where we spoke out to demand education.
 We decided to create this new, autonomous education so that we can teach and learn in our own language, with our own culture and traditions.” – Zapatista Education Promotor

-Over the last twenty years, a unique and alternative education system has emerged in the misty mountains and steamy jungles of the Mexican southeast.
-These community-controlled schools are part of the efforts of the indigenous Zapatista Movement in the Mexican state of Chiapas to build a new and better world.
+Over the last twenty years, a unique and alternative education system has emerged in some communities of the the Mexican southeast.
+These community-controlled, autonomous schools are part of the efforts of the indigenous Zapatista Movement in the state of Chiapas to build a new and better world.

 After overcoming our initial surprise at the unexpected size and significance of the project, we successfully gathered enough funds to help build that first autonomous educational center.
 Schools for Chiapas began to understand that education in Zapatista communities is not confined to the classroom: teaching and learning takes place in the health centers, in the women’s cooperatives, and most significantly out in the fields of the traditional Mayan corn field, known as the milpa.

-Mayan children in hundreds of autonomous communities throughout Chiapas now attend these freedom-loving and community-controlled schools.
-Before, indigenous peoples were often ignored or provided with a substandard education with little provision to teach or provide materials in their own languages.
-Now, children attend schools which are child centered, and administered by the independent regional governments of the Zapatistas.
+Mayan children in hundreds of autonomous communities throughout Chiapas now attend schools such as this one.
+Prior to the Zapatista uprising, indigenous communities were provided with a substandard or no education, much less teachers materials in their own languages.
+Now, children attend schools which are child-centered, and administered by the independent regional governments of the Zapatistas.
 They are staffed by inspiring women and men volunteers who are known as “education promoters“.
-These education promoters are chosen by the Mayan communities themselves.
+These promoters are valued members of the community, chosen for their commitment and participation.

 Please join us in working with the Zapatistas to make a new and better world by sending a Gift of Change in support of Zapatista schools in Chiapas, Mexico.